 "Don't you know?"
-From her, it barely sounded like a question.
-She was so soft spoken her voice was nearly swallowed by the hollers and noise of the other kids.
+From her, it barely sounded like a question, her voice all but swallowed by the hollers and noise of the other kids.
 He wasn't even supposed to be up there so close to where the girls were swimming, and some were casting him worried looks and whispering among themselves.
-Shinji turned away, facing the track field down the hill, boys leaning against the concrete inclines and leering up his direction.
+Shinji turned away, facing the track field down the hill where boys leaned against the concrete inclines and leered in his direction.

 "Isn't he your father?"

 "He's not a father," Shinji snapped, a frown tugging at his mouth.
-Rei wasn't fazed, and he folded up some, embarrassed.
+Rei didn't budge, and he folded inward.
 "He might be my dad, but… he doesn't care about me.
 So why does he care about you?"
 The last part he was hardly able to utter.

 Cicadas screeched over the schoolyards, the sun coming down in blazing sheets through a cloudless blue sky.
 Rei's head dipped, and she finally said, "I do not know."

 Shinji got up and made his way down the hill, followed by curious eyes.

 By then, Unit-00 was completed for testing and Shinji was slated as the pilot.

 "I thought Unit-one was supposed to be mine?"
 He had to admit being a little disappointed at being given the Prototype as his assigned unit.
 It was sure to be clunky and difficult to handle, despite Ritsuko's assurances that its command suite had just recently been overhauled to the 2014 standards.